mlubinsky/mlubinsky.github.com/hive/README.md

 select date_key, count(*) from A where date_key > '2022-07-10'  group by date_key;
 Result:
 2022-07-12	2281097

+It usually happens when the metadata is not available for that date_key with hive.
+Try running this:

+ANALYZE TABLE hive_table PARTITION(partitioned_col) COMPUTE STATISTICS

+The  first query output is usually pulled from metadata and second query needs processing.

 ANALYZE TABLE solved this issue.